 - Collecting their contact information (so that your sales team can follow up)

 Lead generation is typically an inbound marketing strategy.
 In other words, you get qualified buyers to come to you, versus prospecting, where you have to spend time finding and reaching out to prospects.

 Building a successful lead generation process can take time, but once set up, leads should filter in consistently and reduce or eliminate the need for prospecting.

 To build a successful lead generation process, you need a way to attract your target audience and a way to collect their contact information.
 We’ve outlined strategies for both:

 Content marketing is an insanely popular marketing and sales strategy.
 In fact, according to Hubspot, 53% of marketers say blog content creation is their top inbound marketing priority.

-There are a ton of different types of content you can create such as:
+There are a many different types of content you can create, including: